-Follett Higher Education Group operates three UTHealth campus bookstores at McGovern Medical School, the School of Dentistry and the School of Nursing.
+Follett Higher Education Group operates three UTHealth campus bookstores at McGovern Medical School, the School of Dentistry and the Cizik School of Nursing.

-A student of this institution is not under any obligation to purchase a text-book from a university-affiliated bookstore.
+A student of this institution is not under any obligation to purchase a text-book from a universityaffiliated bookstore.
 The same textbook may also be available from an independent retailer, including an online retailer.

-Each campus store carries required and recommended textbooks, professional references, review books and study guides.
-The UTHealth campus store offer special ordering of books, book rentals (select titles) and a Price Match Program on required textbooks.
+Each campus store carries textbooks, professional references, review books and study guides.
+The UTHealth campus store offer special ordering of books, book rentals (select titles) and a Price Match Program on adopted textbooks.
 Please contact your campus store for details on the Price Match Program.